 - Identify required, additional investigations/studies.
-Coordinate with the project schedule and design-builder's scope of work. - If errors or omissions are discovered reconcile them with the design-build proposal.
+Coordinate with the project schedule and designbuilder's scope of work. - If errors or omissions are discovered reconcile them with the design-build proposal. - Note that completeness and accuracy of owner-provided information should remain the responsibility of the agency.